 French women try to wash their hair only once a week because excessive washing thins the hair and irritates the scalp.
 The less washing the better, but the frequency also depends on the climate.
 Detoxing your scalp once a week with my Purifying Cleansing Scrub with Sea Salt is a good habit to prevent your hair from getting too oily.

 When they do wash their hair, are there any tricks or secrets they employ?

 Always use shampoos, conditioners and masks dedicated to your hair type.
-Silicone-based styling products weigh down the hair fibre and leave residues; they are not so popular here.
-I advise my clients to apply a nourishing product on a Friday evening, such as my Moisturizing Hair Oil With Lavender (£37), enriched with avocado, wheat germ and olive oil, for suppler hair throughout the week.
+Silicone-based styling products weigh down the hair fiber and leave residues; they are not so popular here.
+I advise my clients to apply a nourishing product on a Friday evening, such as my Moisturizing Hair Oil With Lavender, enriched with avocado, wheat germ, and olive oil, for suppler hair throughout the week.

 Brushing the product through the hair with a natural bristle brush will also help.
 Leave on overnight; then come morning, flip your head upside down in the shower as you wash your hair.
 This will activate blood circulation, and it's the perfect time for a head massage!
 Make sure to rinse the oil out thoroughly, especially if you must use products containing silicones.

-As hair colours tend to wash out of hair more quickly, I developed my range to specially care for the colour-treated hair of the actresses whose hair I colour.
-The formulas have a slightly acidic pH and contain lots of nourishing ingredients—no harsh sulphates and no silicones, which I found to be the best way to preserve my clients' colour and simulate salon-treatment results for them at home and on location.
+As hair colors tend to wash out of hair more quickly, I developed my range to specially care for the color-treated hair of the actresses whose hair I color.
+The formulas have a slightly acidic pH and contain lots of nourishing ingredients—no harsh sulfates and no silicones, which I found to be the best way to preserve my clients' color and simulate salon-treatment results for them at home and on location.